rticommunity/rtiperftest/srcDoc/command_line_parameters.rst

-*RTI Connext DDS*, and by extension, this performance test, gives you the option to either process received data in the middleware's receive thread, via a listener callback, or in a separate thread (See ``-useReadThread``) via an object called a WaitSet.
+*RTI Connext DDS*, and by extension, this performance test, gives you the option to either process received data in the middleware's receive thread, via a listener callback, or to process the data in a separate thread (see ``-useReadThread``) via an object called `Waitset`.
 The latter approach can be beneficial in that it decouples the operation of your application from the middleware, so that your processing will not interfere with *Connext DDS*'s internal activities.
 However, it does introduce